-The global demand for Intermittent Pneumatic Compression (IPC) System Market is presumed to reach the valuation of nearly USD XX MN by 2026 from USD XX MN in 2019 with a CAGR of XX% under the study period of 2020 - 2026.
+The global demand for Intermittent Pneumatic Compression (IPC) System Market is presumed to reach the valuation of nearly USD 440.10 MN by 2028 from USD 640.39 MN in 2021 with a CAGR of 4.85% during the period of 2022-2028.
 Whereas with regards to volume, the market was calculated XX Kilo Units in 2019 and foreseen to touch XX Kilo Units by 2026 with a CAGR of XX% during 2020-2026.

 Intermittent pneumatic compression (IPC) system helps prevent blood clots in the deep veins of the legs.
 The technique includes an air pump and inflatable auxiliary sleeves, gloves, or boots in a system designed to improve venous circulation in patients' limbs.
 During the compression system, the leg is enveloped in a cuff.
 The cuff fills with air and compresses and smash the leg.
 Then the cuff deflates and relaxes.
 The sqeezing helps move blood through veins towards heart.